Benchmarking for Domain-Specific LLMs: A Case Study on Academia and Beyond: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of tasks~\cite{openai2024gpt4technicalreport}.
+Large language models (LLMs) have demonstrated impressive capabilities across a wide range of tasks \cite{openai2024gpt4technicalreport}.
 While general-purpose LLMs excel in broad applications, domain-specific LLMs have emerged as critical tools for delivering precise and accurate responses tailored to specific user needs~\cite{fei2023lawbenchbenchmarkinglegalknowledge, Cai2024scieval, chang2024llmevalsurvey}.
-These models are particularly valuable in fields where fixed-answer questions are prevalent, such as law, medicine, and academia, where precision is paramount~\cite{ge2024openagi}.
-However, the development of domain-specific LLMs necessitates the creation of domain-specific benchmarks that can effectively evaluate their performance.
-Such benchmarks must balance precision—ensuring accurate responses within the domain—with recall—maintaining broad coverage of the domain's semantic space to avoid catastrophic forgetting, where models lose proficiency in broader contexts~\cite{luo2023catastrophicforgetting}.
-This dual requirement underscores the need for effective and efficient approaches to benchmark construction.
+These models are particularly valuable in fields where fixed-answer questions are prevalent, such as law, medicine, and academic, where precision is paramount~\cite{ge2024openagi}.
+However, the development of domain-specific LLMs necessitates high-quality benchmarks that can effectively evaluate their performance.
+Such benchmarks must not only ensure accurate responses within the domain, but also maintain broad coverage of the domain's semantic space to avoid catastrophic forgetting, where models lose proficiency in broader contexts~\cite{luo2023catastrophicforgetting}.
+This dual requirement underscores the need to develop effective approaches for domain-specific benchmarking.